smartpricing/queen/website/learn.md

 ![Index bloat visualization](/learn/index_bloat_2.png)

-*You can see the situation in the screenshot above, where the index is bloated with dead tuples, 6k req/s, than full vacuum and finally index removed*
+*You can see the situation in the screenshot above, where the index is bloated with dead tuples at 6k req/s, then a full vacuum, and finally the index is removed*

 I had an index `(queue_name, last_message_created_at)` on a table that was updated on every push.
 Result: after 10 hours, a table with 1000 rows weighed **94MB** instead of ~100KB.
 600x bloat!